CBroemse/linux-svg-2D/README.md

                oD1.sh    R   VR  avatar  T    W
-each field has two vectors and four degrees of liberty(back and forward on each axis) fields that are at the RAND do have three degrees of liberty verteces have two degrees of liberty
+each field has two vectors and four degrees of liberty(back and forward on each axis) fields that are at the RAND do have three degrees of liberty vertices have two degrees of liberty

         a map 6 x 6 fields     a 6 x 6 with walls and avatar (AVA) VR R R R R VR    T  T  T T T T